Effective 01/01/22 | Amended 08/24/2021

-Violations of the rules should be reported in writing to the Bylaws/Rules committee or a member of the Board of Directors.
-The Bylaws/Rules committee will investigate violations and make recommendations to the Board.
+Violations of these R&R and Policies should be reported in writing to the Bylaws/Rules Committee or a member of the Board of Directors via the Pines’ Business Office.
+The Bylaws/Rules Committee will investigate violations and make recommendations to the Board.
 The Board will take appropriate action.
-Such actions may consist of a letter of warning, suspension, or expulsion.
+Such actions may consist of a letter of warning, suspension, expulsion, or other actions so designated within the Bylaws.

-The Pines will not abide any behavior by any individual on the premises of the Pines that is considered inappropriate, abusive, or threatening towards another person, their property, or property of the Pines.
-Such behavior will be considered a violation of these Rules and Regulations and/or the Bylaws of the Pines.
-Appropriate action, as defined within the Bylaws, Article VI, section 2, will be followed.
+The Pines will not abide any behavior, verbal or nonverbal, by any individual (Pines’ members, family members, guests, or public patrons of the lessee) on the premises of the Pines that is considered inappropriate, abusive, verbally and/or physically threatening towards another person, their property, or property of the Pines.
+Such behavior will be considered a violation of these R&R, Policies and/or the Bylaws of the Pines.
+Appropriate action, as defined within the Bylaws, Article III, section 10, Member Violations will be followed.
+Assaults toward and/or upon another person or any property will result in immediate suspension and/or expulsion by the Board.
+Legal authorities will be contacted for removal from the Pines’ premises, if warranted.

 The Pines provides its members and guests with an environment that is conducive to the enjoyment of recreational and social gatherings.
 The Pines is committed to act responsibly in the sale and consumption of alcoholic beverages.
 The Pines and/or its food service lessee, therefore, reserve the right to refuse the service of alcoholic beverages to anyone who, in the best judgment of the wait staff, may jeopardize his/her safety or the safety of others.
 Alcoholic beverages will not be served to anyone less than twenty-one (21) years of age.
 Valid identification is required.
 Because the Pines or its lessee maintains an ABCC license, all alcoholic beverages consumed on club property must be purchased from the Pines or its lessee.

-The use or sale of any illegal drug at the Pines is forbidden.
+The use or sale of any illegal drug or substance at the Pines is forbidden.
 The sale of any prescription drug at the Pines is also forbidden.
 Any member, guest, or employee who violates this policy will be reported to the authorities.
-Members violating the policy will be immediately suspended pending adjudication of the offense.
+Members violating the policy will be immediately suspended by the Board pending adjudication of the offense.
 Guests in violation of this policy will not be permitted to return to the Pines.
-Employees in violation of the policy will be terminated.
+Employees in violation of this policy will be terminated.

 Respect for other golfers